allegroai/clearml-docs/docs/clearml_sdk/model_sdk.md

 The following page provides an overview of the basic Pythonic interface to ClearML Models.

 ClearML provides the following classes to work with models:
-* `Model` - represents an experiment's output model (training results).
-An OutputModel is always connected to a [task](../fundamentals/task.md).
+* `OutputModel` - Use this class for a model that is the result of your ClearML experiment.
+An OutputModel is always connected to a [task](../fundamentals/task.md) so the models are traceable to experiments.
-* `InputModel` - represents an existing ClearML model to be used in an experiment.
+* `InputModel` - Use this class to load a model from ClearML's model store or to import a pre-trained model from an external resource to use as an experiment's initial starting point.
-* `OutputModel` - represents a ClearML model, regardless of any task connection.
+* `Model`- This class is the basic interface to the ClearML model store.
+Use it to programmatically access and manage the model store.

 ## Output Models